CesarJimenezVilleda02/function-generator/java-function-generator/src/test/java/client_code/sql_server/README.md

 ### 2. Running the Backend

-Navigate to the `function-generator` directory:
+Navigate to the `java-function-generator` directory:
 ```bash
 cd ../../../../../
 ```